-Thailand is famous for its unique and vibrant festivals, and most Thai festivities are rooted in the traditions and beliefs of the ancient Thai people from the past.
-The Yi Peng festival is absolutely no exception, as it started with the ancient Lanna Kingdom (1292~1775).
+Thailand is famous for its unique and vibrant festivals, with most of them rooted in past Thai traditions and beliefs.
+The Yi Peng Lantern Festival is absolutely no exception, as it started with the ancient Lanna Kingdom (1292~1775).

-Every year, a spectacular scene in the sky unfolds in Chiang Mai for the Yi Peng festival, and you can be sure that this festival will leave you breathless.
+Every year, a spectacular scene in the sky unfolds in Chiang Mai for the Yi Peng Festival.
+Like the iconic lantern scene out of the movie Tangled, we assure you that this festival will leave you breathless!
 If you want to know what to expect at Chiang Mai’s most beautiful festival, be sure to read on!

 1. What is the Yi Peng Festival?

-Yi Peng is a sky lantern festival that mainly happens in northern Thailand, and it coincides with the nationally celebrated Loi Krathong festival.
-During the festival, thousands of rice paper lanterns called Khom Loi are released into the air, decorating the sky with a warming glow.
+Yi Peng is a sky lantern festival that is mainly celebrated in northern Thailand, and it coincides with the nationally celebrated Loi Krathong Festival.
+During the festival, thousands of rice paper lanterns called Khom Loi are released into the air, decorating the sky with a warm, golden glow!